Skip to content

 Assemble the UI

-1. Hover over Component library and drag DataGrid component into Canvas.
-Now repeat the process and drag an Image component on the Canvas as well.
-When you're done, the canvas should look like:
+1. Hover over the component library and drag a Data Grid component into the canvas.
+Now repeat the process and drag an Image component as well.
+When you're done, the canvas should look like this:

-Add query
+The Add query menu

 Fetch URL